WalletWasabi/WasabiDoc/docs/FAQ/FAQ-GeneralBitcoinPrivacy.md

-# Your bridges from Step 1, do not copy this information directly!
+# Adapt to your bridges from Step 1, do not copy this information directly!

 Bridge 88.153.28.205:443 AD16D468305F6CEBA66CFBE37B7721C05282065D